-Courts have identified six types of damages that a person (or corporation) can claim as compensation for loss or injury.
+Courts have identified six types of damages that a wronged party can claim as compensation for loss or injury.
 Which types might Small Claims actually award a successful plaintiff?
-Here is a break down.
+Here is a breakdown.

 There are three types of provincial offences: mens rea, strict liability and absolute liability.
 The type of offence has consequences for both the prosecutor and the defendant.
 A two-step analysis may be used to identify the type of offence.

 Have you been served with a Plaintiff's Claim in Chatham?
 If so, do not ignore it.
-A successful plaintiff could empty your bank account, garnish your wages, even have your car and house seized and sold.
+A successful plaintiff could empty your bank account, garnish your wages, and even have your car or house seized and sold.

 Procedural fairness is, or should be, a fundamental principle of administrative law, the law that regulates state (in Canada, provincial, territorial and federal) agencies.
 Procedural fairness requires, at a minimum, that a person be consulted before a final decision that will impact them is made.

 Rather than detailing a claim in a Form 7A, consider appending a schedule.
 The judge will have the substance of the claim in a clear, easy-to-read format.
 Here is a PDF of a sample schedule for a plaintiff's claim.
 Its elements are described below.